 4. Partner with a company outside of your niche

-There’s a lot of talk about building relationships within your niche on social media sites and shaking hands, making friends, ect – but why not step out of your niche and find friends elsewhere?
-The benefits of this is that you can help them help you and you’re not competing with them for clients.
-If you’re a web designer who creates website designs for musicians, why not team up with a cd publishing company and co-promote each others services?
+There’s a lot of talk about building relationships within your niche on social media sites and shaking hands, making friends, etc. – but why not step out of your niche and find friends elsewhere?
+The benefits of this are that you can help them help you and you’re not competing with them for clients.
+If you’re a web designer who creates website designs for musicians, why not team up with a cd publishing company and co-promote each other’s services?
 Think outside the box and get some business cards from people you normally wouldn’t talk to – it’ll definitely pay off!

 5. Write your domain on dollars